zachm/emissary/README.md

 __Circuit Breaking.__ Circuit breaking is a concept where, if a downstream provider begins returning failed responses (especially 500-class errors) the owning system will stop sending it traffic.
-If applied across an entire service topology, this creates an effective form of backpressure in addition to the standard network type.
+If applied across an entire service topology, this creates an effective form of backpressure in addition to what TCP provides.
 If the circuit breaker's source of truth exists across the entire deployment environmenrt, the effect will be even more immediate and pronounced.

 __Hot Reloading.__ If emissary's configuration is expected to change with any frequency, adding